• Skip to primary navigation

 • If you don't have time you don't have to make the honey and mustard sauce.
 But if you do, it tips the flavor over the top!

-Full printable recipe with measurements below.
+Full printable recipe card with measurements below.

 Next simply add the leeks and cherry tomatoes and return to the oven for another 20 minutes.